Volcano Disaster Assistance Program

-The Volcano Disaster Assistance Program (VDAP) was developed by the U.S. Geological Survey and the United States Agency for International Development's Office of U.S. Foreign Disaster Assistance after the eruption of Nevado del Ruiz (Colombia) in 1985.
+The Volcano Disaster Assistance Program (VDAP) was founded by the U.S. Geological Survey and the United States Agency for International Development's Office of U.S. Foreign Disaster Assistance after the eruption of Nevado del Ruiz (Colombia) in 1985.
 The volcanic eruption melted a glacier triggering a lahar that killed 25,000 people.
 It was determined that increased monitoring and enhanced communications between scientists and civil authorities would make it easier to evacuate local populations and save lives.
 Today the program responds to volcanic crises around the world.
 The aim of the program is to assist in saving lives and property, to reduce economic losses, and to prevent a natural hazard becoming a natural disaster.
 VDAP staff members are based at the USGS Cascades Volcano Observatory, in Vancouver, Washington.
 VDAP channels its energy into four main activities: response to natural disaster, capacity building, training, and volcanological research.
+In 2024, VDAP received the American Geophysical Union's International Award for its sustained effort in volcanic disaster risk reduction.